 Law is a unique academic field that comes with a unique academic experience.
 For example, law schools typically teach classes based on the case method.
 This means, instead of covering exam material, law professors discuss and dissect important law cases to illustrate important learning points.
 Therefore, students must be self-directed learners who can analytically extrapolate factual key points from complex information.
 Additionally, law professors favor the Socratic method, which means that they will randomly call on students and confront them with reductionist questions until the student is academically stumped.
 On the other hand, law school semesters typically only have one major exam at the end that decides if the student passes or fails.
 The difficulty of this situation is compounded by the fact that academic performance feedback is traditionally limited at law school.
 Finally, law schools have a steep grading curve, which means competition is fierce and the stakes are high.
 Because of these difficulties in law school, voice recognition software is extremely beneficial.

 Regardless of the major, voice recognition software has proven benefits for students.
 First, it helps law students who struggle with writing reach their full potential.
 This is especially important for students who are not tech savvy or interested in typing.
 Second, it transforms frustrating assignments into meaningful accomplishments.
 This means that law students can focus more on quality content instead of wasting time trying to type.
 Third, it removes the time-consuming burden of typing, which may be a barrier to law students with physical limitations.
 Fourth, it increases the student’s work speed and academic efficiency.
 This results in students being able to respond to emails, projects and homework assignments in a timely, organized matter.
-Overall, voice recognition software is perfect for law students because it will focus on more important things, such as research, instead of menial administrative tasks, such as typing or note taking.
+Overall, legal dictation software is perfect for law students because it will focus on more important things, such as research, instead of menial administrative tasks, such as typing or note taking.

 Excellent Job Preparation